Greek share slump weighs on European equities

 LONDON, Dec 9 (Reuters) - European shares fell to a two-week low on Tuesday, led down by a slump in Greek stocks after an unexpected decision to bring forward the country’s presidential election in which the anti-bailout Syriza party is well placed to do well.

-The FTSEurofirst 300 index of top European shares was down 2.3 percent at 1,363.13 points by the close, hitting its lowest since late November and posting its biggest fall since mid October.
+The FTSEurofirst 300 index of top European shares was down 2 percent at 1,367.45 points by 1435 GMT, hitting its lowest since late November and set for its biggest fall since mid October.

-Greek stocks sank 12.8 percent, to post their biggest single-session fall since November 1987, the Athens Stock Exchange said.
+Greek stocks sank 11.3 percent, set for their biggest single-session fall since November 1987, the Athens Stock Exchange said.

 The government said on Monday it would bring forward a presidential vote by two months in a political gamble that heightened uncertainty over the country’s transition out of its bailout.